lawrennd/old_talks/_business/coconut-science-and-the-supply-chain-of-ideas.md

 some are on foot.
 Eventually a fresh lunch from your home arrives at your desk.
 After you are finished, the dabbawalas take your Tiffin Box back home for you.
 So they also manage a reverse-supply chain.
-The magic of supply chain is in the links that makes this happen.
+The magic of supply chain is in the links and planning that make this happen.

 Because Narayan worked in California and I worked in Cambridge.
 We would always be in meetings on video screens.
 Because I was new in the